Emerging Talents Initiative

 FAU aims to identify and promote outstanding projects and talents at an early stage.
 While the Emerging Fields Initiative (EFI) focuses on large interdisciplinary projects, the Emerging Talents Initiative (ETI) is designed to support excellent postdoctoral researchers by providing them with an opportunity to develop scientific independence and establish themselves in their field of research.

 The programme is aimed at postdoctoral researchers at the beginning of their career whose experience and research profile to date make them particularly suited to a career in research.
 Emerging talents can apply up to six years after completing their doctoral degree, provided they do not have a habilitation or have not completed an intermediary evaluation for a junior professorship.
 They must be employed at FAU whilst receiving ETI funding.
 We particularly welcome applications from female researchers and from researchers who plan to submit an application to an external funding provider for the first time.
-The initiative is not open to members of the Faculty of Medicine as the Faculty has its own separate programmes (e.g. ELAN/IZKF first-time applicant programme) to which they may apply.
+This initiative is not open to members of the Faculty of Medicine; these researchers may apply to Faculty of Medicine programmes (e.g. ELAN/IZKF first-time applicant programme) (German).

 Further information about the ETI programme is available in the funding guidelines which can be found on the downloads page.